tsaastam/cljs-webgl-example/README.md

 * http://www.meetup.com/Los-Angeles-Clojure-Users-Group/events/74501052/
 * http://vishsingh.com/files/2012-08-cljstalk-demos.tar.gz

-Some mild modifications were made by Taneli Saastamoinen to make it work with Leiningen 2.
+Some mild modifications were made by Taneli & David to make it work with Leiningen 2.

 How to compile & run